BlueMap-Minecraft/BlueMapWiki/community/FixLighting.md

 We recommend using Chunky since it is supported on most platforms that BlueMap runs on, but for Bukkit-based servers Light Cleaner is also an option.

 ## Chunky Instructions

+> Chunky seems to not work for fixing lighting issues with the latest versions of Paper (1.21.3+)!
+> If you are using Paper 1.21.3 or higher, jump to the **Light Cleaner Instructions** section below.
+{: .info .important }

 First make sure you have Chunky installed.
 You can download it at [modrinth.com/plugin/chunky](https://modrinth.com/plugin/chunky)
 Now to fix lighting issues in the world, we will want to force re-loading of all of the chunks in the world.
 This can be done using the steps outlined below:
 1. Open the config file for Chunky: `Chunky/config.yml`